 Even if you want it to run for a few miles only, you should still make sure that the shoe feels snugly on your feet and that it is wide enough.
 By being wide, when the feet swell during intense hikes, they will not harm you.

-Now, every hiker has a different feelings and preferences about what they consider comfortable.
-That said, if you intend to carry light loads and move quickly on trails, you are better off with trail running shoes, as they provide a fantastic combination of flexibility and cushioning.
+Now, every hiker has different feelings and preferences about what they consider comfortable.
+If you intend to carry light loads and move quickly on trails, then you are better off with trail running shoes.
+This is due to a fantastic combination of flexibility and cushioning.

 Likewise, for backpackers with heavy loads, the support and stiffness of a hiking shoe will feel like a blessing once you’re on the trails.
 Remember that everything boils down to your preferences, whether you love running on technical terrain or you’re trekking on long hikes.

 Best Protection & Support

 Day hikers seem to prefer hiking shoes vs. trail runners due to the added support, stability, and protection.
 With a stiff midsole, beefier outsole, and durable upper, hiking shoes offer constant support similar to a hiking boot.

 Hiking boots also provide extra security when carrying a heavy load, especially while traveling on rugged terrains or off-trail.
 Trail runners are designed to be flexible for fast movement, so they often lack protection and support for off-trail distances.
 Well, we can’t have everything, can we?